SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/github.md

 * Use projects to gather issues from multiple repositories and organize them on a Kanban-style project board.

 :::info
 This page covers how to use GitHub with Docassemble.
-Refer to the [GitHub documentation](https://docs.github.com/en) if you have questions about its features.
-The [Git documentation](https://git-scm.com/doc) may also be helpful if you want to understand GitHub's underlying version control software.
+Refer to the [GitHub documentation](https://docs.github.com/en) if you see unfamiliar vocabulary or have questions about its features.
 :::

 ## Workflow